 ~~John Updike ~~

-Essentially, it’s all about the eternal search for home, a sort of “culinary exile.“©
+Essentially, in the end, it’s all about the eternal search for home, a sort of “culinary exile.“©

 Join me on the journey … .

 To contact Gherkins & Tomatoes, please send an e-mail to firstname.lastname@example.org or leave a comment on one of the posts.